MrRaidrop/PersonDetection/README.md

 Converts annotation files from the Pascal VOC format to the YOLO format.
 Essential for preparing datasets for YOLO-based training.
+Look at How to Use This Repository to get yolo first.

 PedestrianDetectionYolo.py

 Trains the YOLO pre-trained model using the data dataset for pedestrian detection.
-Focused on leveraging YOLO's strengths for person detection tasks.
+YOLO performance is way better than our model.
+It can even draw around person, but it's still a pre-trained model.
+We planed to train our own.

 RGBImageGenerator.py